Adilabad: Bus

-TGSRTC operates buses from Adilabad to various destinations in the state.
-The bus station connects with major cities such as Hyderabad, Karimnagar, Warangal, Nizamabad, and Khammam in Telangana, Guntur, Vijayawada, and Ongole in Andhra Pradesh, Nagpur in Maharashtra, and small cities like Mancherial, Nirmal, Asifabad, Yavatmal, Nanded, and Utnur.
+The Telangana State Road Transport Corporation (TGSRTC) operates bus services from Adilabad to various destinations across Telangana and neighboring states.
+The city's bus station provides direct connectivity to major cities including Hyderabad, Karimnagar, Warangal, Nizamabad, and Khammam in Telangana, Guntur, Vijayawada, and Ongole in Andhra Pradesh, Nagpur in Maharashtra.
+Services are also available to small towns such as Mancherial, Nirmal, Asifabad, Yavatmal, Nanded, and Utnur.

 Railway

-Adilabad has a railway station on Mudkhed-Majri section of the Nanded railway division of the South Central Railway (SCR).
+The Adilabad has a railway station which lies on the Mudkhed-Majri section of the Nanded railway division of the South Central Railway (SCR).

+Air

+The nearest operational airports close to the city Adilabad are Nanded Airport in Maharashtra which is 200 km away from the city, Nagpur Airport in Maharashtra which is 196 km and the state capital Hyderabad Airport, which is 305 km away from the city.

+As of December 2025, a proposed greenfield airport for Adilabad under the UDAN scheme remains in the planning stage and expected to complete end on the year 2026.